florenziooo/CAPSTONE-libgdx/README.md

 This pattern ensures consistent NPC initialization and supports easy expansion or modification of NPC types.

+## Javadoc Documentation

+The **Javadoc** for the Wildcat's Den project is located in the docs/ directory of the project.

+- Accessing the Documentation:
+  - To access the Javadoc, follow these steps:
+    - Navigate to the docs/ directory in the project folder.
+    - Open any of the html files by clicking them.
+    - Once a file is open, you will see browser icons at the top right of the html file(for Google Chrome, Mozilla Firefox, Microsoft Edge, or IntelliJ IDEA).
+Click on the icon of your preferred browser to view the documentation.

+- Documentation Structure
+  - The Javadoc is structured as a tree and provides comprehensive details about the project.
+It includes the following components:
+    - `Packages`: Overview of the project’s packages.
+    - `Interfaces`: Description and methods of all interfaces.
+    - `Classes`: Detailed information about the classes, including:
+    - `Fields`: Information about class fields.
+    - `Constructors`: Descriptions of constructors and how they initialize class objects.
+    - `Methods`: Descriptions of each method, along with parameters and return values.

+Each section allows you to navigate through the project's structure, providing clear documentation for developers and users to understand the codebase.

 ## Additional References

 This is a [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).